yubing744/sui/explorer/README.md

 ./target/release/rest_server        # run the rest server - defaults to port 5000
 ```

-Now in another terminal tab, also run this from the repo root:
+Now in another terminal tab, in another copy of the repo checked out to `experimental-rest-api`, run this from the repo root:

 ```
 cd explorer/client